-Placing a handheld filter in front the lens may work with GND filters but for long exposures this is a ‘no go’, as light leakage will be unavoidable.
+Placing a handheld filter in front of the lens may work with GND filters but for long exposures this is a ‘no go’.
+Light leakage will be unavoidable.

-As mentioned earlier, because these wide-angle lenses like these have the front element bulging out, some, such as the Canon EF 11-24 f/4L USM, have a rear slot for gelatin filters.
-Some people have taken to taping small pieces from ND gelatin filters to the rear element of a fisheye lens in order to be able to do long exposures.
+As mentioned earlier, because these wide-angle lenses have the front element bulging out, some, such as the Canon EF 11-24 f/4L USM, have a rear slot for gelatin filters.
+Some people have taken to taping small pieces from ND gelatin filters to the rear element of a fisheye lens.

 The following video shows this DIY solution:

-While this is method is clever and cheap (gelatin filters are not expensive), you will be limited to only ND (I think max 3 stops) and colour filters.
-Plus, due to their flimsy nature, they are quickly ruined and torn apart.
+While this method is clever and cheap (gelatin filters are not expensive), you can only use ND (I think max 3 stops) and color filters.
+Plus, due to their flimsy nature, they tear apart and get ruined easily.

-Another solution to make up for the inability to use ND filters on fisheye lenses is to use the image averaging technique.
-This technique consists of taking a large number of photos of the same scene and then averaging them later in Photoshop.
+Another solution is to use the image averaging technique.
+This consists of taking a large number of photos of the same scene and then averaging them in Photoshop.

-The best results are achieved by combining the use of the image averaging with the use of gelatin ND filters, but as I had no gelatin filters at that time, I ended up averaging eight single exposures, each 1/200s long.
+The best results are achieved by combining the use of the image averaging with the use of gelatin ND filters.
+As I had no gelatin filters at that time, I ended up averaging eight single exposures, each 1/200s long.

-When you do image averaging, your final exposure time will be the sum of the shutter speeds used for the single photos, so in my case, the resulting total time is (1/200) * 8 = 1/25.
-This does not really qualify as long exposure: the shutter speed is barely slow enough to blur the waterfall, but it is long enough to illustrate the concept.
+When you do image averaging, your final exposure time will be the sum of the shutter speeds used for the single photos.
+In my case, the resulting total time is (1/200) * 8 = 1/25.
+This does not really qualify as long exposure.
+The shutter speed is barely slow enough to blur the waterfall.
+It is, however, long enough to illustrate the concept.

-Moreover, without gelatin filters to cut down the light, to get a total time of only 5 seconds, I should have taken something like 1000 photos, which was not really feasible.
+Moreover, without gelatin filters to cut down the light, to get a total time of only 5 seconds, I should have taken something like 1000 photos.
+That was not really feasible.

-The last step in blurring the flowing water involves using Photoshop: after having edited the photo in Lightroom, I re-imported it in Photoshop, duplicated the level and used a moderate motion blur filter (distance=45) in the main direction of the waterfall.
+The last step in blurring the flowing water involves using Photoshop.
+After editing the photo in Lightroom, I re-imported it in Photoshop, duplicated the level and used a moderate motion blur filter (distance=45) in the main direction of the waterfall.

 I then applied a mask to this layer to reveal everywhere, except for the waterfall, in the original image in the layer below it.
 The image below shows a 100% comparison of the water before and after the use of the motion filter.

-Now that you are aware of how fisheye lenses work and the various situations in which they can be used, you should be better equipped to use the lens to get the effects you want, whether you’re shooting a few fun novelty shots or doing more serious photographic projects.
+Now you are aware of how fisheye lenses work and when you can use them.
+You should be better equipped to get the effects you want from this lens, whether you’re shooting a few fun novelty shots or doing more serious photographic projects.